improv-guide/uk_improv_guide/readme.md

 If you see an error like this: `django.db.utils.ProgrammingError: relation "auth_user" does not exist` the chances are that your superuser account was created.
 Just try to login.

+### When running the restore script you get an error: "CommandError: No fixture named 'uk_improv_guide' found."

+This means the backup submodule was not pulled.
+Did you check out the original repo using the SSH Git URL?
+If not the submodules will not update.

+Solution: Trash your local repo, and re-clone it using the SSH URL.

 ### The data does not restore

 it's possible that the database is in a state incompatible with the restore data.
 The simplest way to fix this is to wipe the database